Skip to Main Content

 Fully Licensed

-GACA (General Authority of Civil Aviation) certified operators with all required permits and insurance for commercial aerial filming in Saudi Arabia.
+GACA (General Authority of Civil Aviation) certified operators with all needed permits and insurance for commercial aerial filming in Saudi Arabia.

 Regulation Experts

-Deep knowledge of Saudi airspace rules including the 120m altitude limit, no-fly zones near airports (8km radius), and permit lead times of 7-14 working days; requires Ministry of Media + local municipality approvals.
+Deep knowledge of Saudi airspace rules including the 120m altitude limit, no-fly zones near airports (8km radius), and permit lead times of 7-14 working days.
+Needs Ministry of Media + local municipality approvals.

 Safety First

-Rigorous safety protocols and risk assessment procedures meeting GACA (General Authority of Civil Aviation) standards for every shoot location.
+Tight safety protocols and risk assessment procedures meeting GACA (General Authority of Civil Aviation) standards for each shoot location.

 Saudi Arabia Expertise

-Intimate knowledge of Saudi airspace regulations, iconic filming locations across Riyadh and Jeddah, and local permit processes.
+Intimate knowledge of Saudi airspace rules, iconic filming locations across Riyadh and Jeddah, and local permit processes.

 Frequently Asked Questions